How do we determine if you are suffering from dry eye?

 After evaluation, your doctor will be able to determine the best options for you.
 One of the treatments offered at Advanced Vision Care is a prescription eyedrop to help address the underlying cause often related to inflammation.
 Treatment options may include Restasis, Xiidra, or autologous serum tears.

-Our very own Dr. Shamie is the national spokesperson for Restasis.
-Over 5 years ago, she experienced dry eye symptoms and began using Restasis.
 The doctors at Advanced Vision Care believe strongly in offering targeted treatment to treat the underlying cause and prevent worsening of the largely ignored problem of chronic dry eyes.
 Through their experience and extensive knowledge of dry eyes, the doctors at Advanced Vision Care have helped thousands of patients reduce the symptoms and discomfort of dry eye disease.

 Several different instruments are used to evaluate for Dry Eye.
 Among some of these are LipiView®, TearLab® Osmolarity testing, Schirmer testing, InflammaDry®, Meibography, and various other techniques.

 The procedure is non-invasive, can be performed in our office, and takes less than five minutes.
 If you've ever had a comprehensive eye exam, LipiView® will feel similar.
 The tear film can be clearly seen as an array of colors that are reflected when a light source is directed towards the front surface of the eye.
 Readings are instantly calculated and displayed on the LipiView® monitor.
 LipiView® also creates an elegant video which allows the doctor to asses blinking habits.

 TearLab® Osmolarity essentially looks at the content of the tears made from the eye.
 Are your tears more salty than watery?
 This instrument will aid in diagnosis.